The Coolest Race in Texas

 All racers must sign a waiver prior to starting the event.

 USCA rules and regulations must be followed at all times.

 - Racers will be provided with a numbers for the boats at registration.
 This number must be affixed to the left side of the bow, well above the water line.
-Their is nothing going on on the right side.
+There is nothing going on on the right side.

-Mandatory Checkpoints and Cut-off times
+Mandatory Checkpoints and Cut-off Times

 - There are two mandatory check points for the race.
 They will be at Little Webberville Park and the Utley FM 969 Bridge.